Valley Home Inspection LLC

 Heating System

-• Normal operating controls
+• Normal operating controls and thermostat(s).

 Cooling System

-• Normal operating controls
+• Normal operating controls and thermostat(s).

 Plumbing System